 At George Mitchell School, we highly value the Computing curriculum.
 We believe that computing is an increasingly crucial part of children’s learning, as technology is essential to our lives and is continuously developing.
-Our aim is to equip our children with the knowledge and with ‘computational thinking’ skills needed to thrive in a world where technology continuously and rapidly evolves.
+Our aim is to equip pupils with computational thinking, problem solving and digital literacy skills, to be able to navigate real life challenges and the wider world of work.

 To ensure high standards of teaching and learning in Computing, we employ a curriculum that is progressive throughout the school.
 Pupils are given fun and engaging opportunities to explore, understand and apply skills and ideas in different ways and in different contexts.
 This enables pupils to grasp key concepts and understand the relevance of their learning.
 Working towards Mastery, we look to provide deep, long-term, secure and adaptable understanding of Computing, demonstrated by how skilfully our children can apply their learning in Computing to new situations in unfamiliar contexts.

 We want our pupils to fully grasp the relevance of existing technologies and the possibilities of emerging ones, so that they can leave our school with secure understanding of how to live in a world where society and future job roles are yet to have even been imagined, using technologies that are yet to exist.

 Children are offered the opportunity to further develop their skills at our after-school club.
 The Code Club offers pupils a chance to learn how to program their own interactive stories, games and animations.